nexxai/laravel-cfcache/README.md

 #### Certbot / .well-known

-If you're using [Certbot](https://certbot.org/) and the `.well-known` directory to manage your SSL certificates or for other purposes, you will need to manually add a `.well-known/*` rule to the wildcard section of the rule.
+If you're using [Certbot](https://certbot.org/) and the `.well-known` directory to manage your SSL certificates (or for other purposes), you will need to manually add a `.well-known/*` rule to the wildcard section of the rule.

 ## Contributing